todb-r7/metasploit-framework/documentation/modules/post/hardware/rftransceiver/jammer.md

-Simple module to jame a given frequency for a specified amount of seconds.
-This code was ported from [AndrewMohowk](https://github.com/AndrewMohawk/RfCatHelpers/blob/master/RFJammer.py).
+Simple module to transmit a given frequency for a specified amount of seconds.
+This code was ported from [AndrewMohowk](https://github.com/AndrewMohawk).

-Note: Jamming tends to violate FCC rules and most likely other rules in your area.
+NOTE: Users of this module should be aware of their local laws, regulations, and licensing requirements for transmitting on any given radio frequency.

 ## Options ##

   **FREQ**

   Frequency to brute force.
-Default: 433880000

   **BAUD**